 Well, it seems that the battery percentage is changing erratically.
 Instead of gradually depleting, users state that the battery suddenly drops (e.g. from 70% to 50% in a matter of minutes).
 This points towards false readings, as the battery is seemingly not calibrated.

 Battery calibration is not something hard to do, although it is a process.
 You can learn how to calibrate your battery with ease by following the steps in this article.

 3. Picture-in-Picture mode (PiP) issues

 There seems to be an issue with PiP mode as well.
 Based on reports, users who switch to Picture-in-Picture mode (on YouTube, VLC, or other supported apps) and then try to open Recent apps experienced crashes or black screens.
 It seems that this is, to this day, not fully addressed.

 You can try clearing the app’s cache and ensuring that all necessary permissions are granted but, other than that, we can only wait for developers to address this.

 Besides that and worth mentioning, it seems that the XS screen setting makes for quite a convoluted mess.
 You can navigate to Developer options and reduce DPI if you want to set text size and Font weight to XS.

 4. Lags and stutters

-The problem makes overall experience bad as even the most regular transitions on the home screens or opening recent apps is slow.
-We can safely blame lack of optimization for this, especially on Android 10 versions of MIUI 11.
+The problem makes the overall experience bad as even the most regular transitions on the home screens or opening recent apps are slow.
+We can safely blame the lack of optimization for this, especially on Android 10 versions of MIUI 11.

 5. Apps crashing or freezing